The White Tiger by Aravind Adiga

 Published April 2008 by Simon and Schuster

-Balram Halwai, the white tiger, of the title is writing a confession of sorts in a series of seven letters to the Chinese premier.
-The premier is heading to Bangalore India on a fact finding mission and Balram takes it upon himself to tell the premier all about Bangalore and his own success.
+Balram Halwai, the white tiger, of the title, is writing a confession of sorts in a series of seven letters to the Chinese premier.
+The premier is heading to Bangalore, India on a fact finding mission and Balram takes it upon himself to tell the premier all about Bangalore and his own success.

 Balram was born in poverty, the son of a rickshaw driver.
-Because the government is not paying the school teachers, the teacher absconds with all of the funds intended for the students and does very little teacher.
+Because the government is not paying the school teachers, his teacher absconds with all of the funds intended for the students and does very little teaching.
 So Balram spends only a few years in school before he heads off to earn a living.
 Eventually he works his way up to being a driver for a family of businessmen.
 In his letters to the premier, Balram writes about life growing up, life as a driver, the politics of India and the class structure.
 And a crime he has committed that has allowed him to become the entrepreneur he is at the time of the letters.

-The picture Adiga paints of India is vivid--the reader can easily imagine the stench of the air pollution in the cities, the filth of the slums, the sounds of the traffic.
-Nothing is safe from Adiga's barbs--democracy is corrupt, business is hand-in-hand with politicians, employers and servants alike treat servants with contempt.
+The picture Adiga paints of India is vivid - the reader can easily imagine the stench of the air pollution in the cities, the filth of the slums, the sounds of the traffic.
+Nothing is safe from Adiga's barbs - democracy is corrupt, business is hand-in-hand with politicians, employers and servants alike treat servants with contempt.
 At times this book is almost comical, at other times it is nothing short of a tragedy.
 Ethics are entirely missing in every character.
 You will not like Balram but I felt that he had done the best that he could under the circumstances of his life.